 As noted above, Energy Redress cannot fund any activity that will benefit any organisation regulated by Ofgem (including energy suppliers, network operators and some generators) in any way.
-As well as direct financial benefit, this includes positive publicity, reduced marketing costs or offsetting the cost of delivering ECO obligations for a particular organisation.
+As well as direct financial benefit, this includes positive publicity, reduced marketing costs or offsetting the cost of delivering their obligations.